-Currently, minimally invasive surgery has become the standard approach used by most surgeons for performing a knee replacement.
-Prior to the surgery, the doctor performs a general examination that includes asking the patient about the symptoms, checking the degree of swelling, checking to see whether or not the knee is crooked or bent outwards, checking to see how the knee can be straightened, and assessing the x-ray results.
-When osteoarthritis is confirmed and knee replacement is required, the surgery can be performed.
+Doctor performs a general examination that includes asking the patient about the symptoms.
+They, then, check the degree of swelling and see whether or not the knee is crooked or bent outwards.
+After that, they see how the knee can be straightened, assessing the x-ray results.
+When osteoarthritis is confirmed and if knee replacement is required, surgery is recommended.

 |Minimally Invasive Surgery (MIS) – New standard of care for surgical procedures|